apache/activemq-website/src/40-rc-1-guide.md

 How to Help
 -----------

-Everyone in the ActiveMQ community can help with releases; users, developers, commmiters are all encouraged to test out a release and post any comments to the [activemq-dev@ mailing list](mailing-lists) or create a [JIRA](https://issues.apache.org/activemq/browse/AMQ) issue.
+Everyone in the ActiveMQ community can help with releases; users, developers, commmiters are all encouraged to test out a release and post any comments to the [activemq-dev@ mailing list](contact#mailing) or create an [issue](issues).

 ActiveMQ is available in both source and binary distributions.
 See [Getting Started](getting-started).